 OTC Markets Group Announces Quarterly Index Performance and Rebalancing

-/EIN News/ -- NEW YORK, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated financial markets for 12,000 U.S. and global securities, today announced the fourth quarter 2022 performance and quarterly rebalancing of the OTCQX® and OTCQB® indexes, including the OTCQX Canada Index and the OTCQX Dividend Index.
+NEW YORK, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. OTCM, operator of regulated financial markets for 12,000 U.S. and global securities, today announced the fourth quarter 2022 performance and quarterly rebalancing of the OTCQX® and OTCQB® indexes, including the OTCQX Canada Index and the OTCQX Dividend Index.

 The OTCQX Composite Index (.OTCQX), a benchmark for the overall OTCQX Best Market, was up 15.6% in Q4 2022.
 Forty-three new companies joined the Index while fourty-two companies were removed.
 Vox Royalty Corp.
 (VOXR) moved to Nasdaq on 10/20/2022.
 Computer Services Inc. (CSVI) was acquired by private investment firms on 11/15/2022.

 The OTCQX Billion+ Index (.OTCQXBIL), which tracks the performance of $1 billion-plus market cap OTCQX companies was up 16.2% in the fourth quarter.
-Three new companies joined the Index including AXA (OTCQX: AXAHY), Interconexion Electrica S.A.
-E.S.P. - ISA (OTCQX: IESFY), Tate & Lyle, PLC (OTCQX: TATYY).
+Three new companies joined the Index including AXA AXAHY, Interconexion Electrica S.A.
+E.S.P. - ISA IESFY, Tate & Lyle, PLC TATYY.
 Eight companies were removed.

 The OTCQX Dividend Index (.OTCQXDIV), which tracks dividend-paying U.S. and international OTCQX companies was up 17.3% in Q4 2022.
 Twelve new companies joined the Index, while twelve companies were removed.